-This was used to fund extra Teaching Assistant hours for those pupils who needed support with their learning and / or time for one to one sessions to support their emotional needs.
+This was used to fund extra teaching assistant hours to support those children who needed support with their learning and / or time for one to one sessions to support their emotional needs.

-The level of the premium in 2019-20 is £1,320 per pupil eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months.
+The level of the premium in 2020-21for free school meals is £2546 per pupil for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months.
 William Ransom was awarded £5046

-It is also used to fund additional Teaching Assistant hours across the school to support the learning of those pupils with additional needs.
-It allows for small group work where we can pinpoint the exact nature of the need and then set up a prescriptive programme for the individual child.
+It is also used to fund additional teaching assistant hours across the school to support the learning of those pupils with additional needs.
+It allows for small group work where we can pinpoint the exact nature of the need and then set up a prescriptive program for the individual child.
 Intervention strategies have been put in place for these children.

-Results across the school show that early identification of pupils with needs enables those pupils to at least achieve, if not exceed, the expected levels at the end of key stages.
+Previous results across the school show that the early identification of pupils with needs, means that those pupils are at least achieving, and many exceeding, the expected levels at the end of key stages.

-If you think you might be entitled to free school meals, please go to https://www.gov.uk/apply-free-school-meals
+If you think you might be entitled to free school meals please look at https://www.gov.uk/apply-free-school-meals

-Or come and talk to someone in the school office.
+Or come and talk to someone in the office at school.